hmcts/spring-boot-template/README.md

 ## Setup

 Located in `./bin/init.sh`.
 Simply run and follow the explanation how to execute it.

-## Notes

-Since Spring Boot 2.1 bean overriding is disabled.
-If you want to enable it you will need to set `spring.main.allow-bean-definition-overriding` to `true`.

-JUnit 5 is now enabled by default in the project.
-Please refrain from using JUnit4 and use the next generation

 ## Building and deploying the application